 We embrace slow consumption and long-lasting, seasonless design.
 We are not forced to join the market speed in general and have decided instead on setting the scale for conscious consumerism.
 Our style is calm and luxe and we never want to push quantities over qualities, only the best pieces gets launched.

-We love how committed you are to sustainability; can you please talk about the importance of this to your brand?
+Tigmi have always aligned with your sustainable commitment - can you please talk about the importance of this to your brand?

 For us it was a given from the start.
 We don’t want to work with chemicals, the conscious aspect was always there as a natural given.
 All our rugs are made of natural unbleached and un-dyed wool.